This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 Software developers and IT vendors that deal with HIPAA-covered entities and PHI should strive to implement all applicable administrative, physical, and technical safeguards mentioned above.

 For example, the physical data standards apply to the physical access to ePHI that is stored in the cloud, remote data center, on-premise server, and even PCs, laptops, tablets, or smartphones.
-They require protection of the back-end, a network for data transfer, and ensuring that ePHI cannot be compromised if mobile devices are hacked, lost, or stolen.

-Nowadays, much of the burden of physical security standards has been taken over by HIPAA-compliant cloud hosting companies like Amazon Web Services (AWS), Firehost, Rackspace, or TrueVault.
 Other aspects are handled by software developers’ internal rules regarding access to PHI and access management.
 You can find basic information relating to administrative safeguards and physical data security here.

-This article is primarily focused on HIPAA information technology requirements that distinguish the development of HIPAA-compliant mobile apps from other types of software.
 The modifications in the development process, app features, and design are mostly related to the technical safeguards – the ideal workflow an app must follow in handling ePHI.

 The applicable requirements and best practices can be divided into three groups: